This post was updated on September 12, 2019. For your convenience, it contains affiliate links. You can read my full disclosure here.

 To set up an alert, go to Google Calendar and click on “Create” in the upper left-hand corner

-Type in the details of your reminder, and down below the description of the event where it says “Notifications,” choose whether you want it to be set as a pop-up or email.
+Below the description of the event where it says “Notifications,” choose whether you want it to be set as a pop-up or email.
 As long as you have Gmail or Google Calendar open it will show up on your computer, but since you have to have them open in order to receive those reminders I prefer an e-mail.

 When the time comes you will receive an email in your inbox reminding you of the “event” (i.e. the reminder) you have created.
 Just make sure to follow through with it and delete it when you are done!

-Create shared folders and documents for your family
+3. Create shared folders and documents for your family

 Products like Google Docs and Google Sheets are a fantastic way to help keep your family organized and share information with each other.
 The beauty of using Google Drive products is every time someone makes a change, everyone sees them!
 (Gone are the days of e-mailing a document back and forth and losing track of what is the latest version.)
-With your family they can be used for things such as:
+With your family, they can be used for things such as: